Mechanical Keyboard Cases: Ultimate Guide to Sound &

 In a top-mount design, the plate is attached to the top half of the case via screws along its perimeter.
 This provides a more consistent typing feel across the entire board compared to a tray mount.

-• Feel: It delivers a firm, uniform typing experience with very little flex.
-The vibrations from typing are transferred directly into the case, resulting in a clean sound.
+• Feel: It delivers a firm, uniform typing experience with minimal flex.
+Typing vibrations are transferred directly into the case, resulting in a clean sound.

 • Best For: Users who prefer a classic, stiff typing feel without the inconsistencies of a tray mount.